Decoding the Mystery: What is 30ml in oz? A practical guide to Metric and Imperial Conversions

 -

 Medicine and Pharmaceuticals: Precise measurements are critical in medicine.
 Converting dosages from milliliters to ounces ensures accurate administration of medications.
-However, it is crucial to rely on the precise conversion factor and avoid rounding off, especially when dealing with potent drugs.
+Still, it is crucial to rely on the precise conversion factor and avoid rounding off, especially when dealing with potent drugs.
 Always consult a healthcare professional or pharmacist for any dosage-related queries.

 -